 I knew planes are not cleaned properly especially on the fast turnaround planes like low-cost airlines and I knew some of these surfaces were dirty, what surprised me, however, is the number one winner of all.

 But it is good news for hijabis. 😉

 Basically what they did is test three different airlines and various areas of the aircraft to find the dirtiest ones.

-The show tested the pathogens on the plane and found that there can be serious risks so it is always worth to know and take precautions.
+The show tested the pathogens on the plane and found that there can be serious risks so it is always worth knowing and take precautions.

 The dirtiest places on a plane are:

 5. Seatbelts – hard to clean around the fiddly